brainboxdotcc/triviabot/TriviaBot-Question-Submission-Advice.md

 `What was <random YouTuber with less than 100K subs>' first/last/original video/post/channel name/creation date/etc?`
 Tiny YouTubers, Twitch streamers, and random companies with a small following are not notable enough.

-_If you are submitting images alongside your question or answer_, you should also follow the [image submission guidelines](https://github.com/brainboxdotcc/triviabot/blob/master/TriviaBot-Image-Submission-Guidelines.md) to ensure your question is reviewed and approved swiftly.

-_Here are some examples of high quality questions._
+## Here are some examples of high quality questions

 `What is the first name of first gaming youtuber to reach 50 million subscribers`:
 This question is of **high** quality since it specifies what the answer is (first name) and is easily fact check-able.